fwerkor/capos/README.md

 ##

+The compiled version we provide may not include support for the user's hardware architecture, so users with relevant professional knowledge can compile CapOS by themselves.

-An advanced user may require additional or specific package.
-(Toolchain, SDK, ...)
-For everything else than simple firmware download, try the wiki download page:
+For everything else than simple firmware download, You can refer to some official documentation provided by OpenWrt:

 * [OpenWrt Wiki Download](https://openwrt.org/downloads)